-In 2018—following a hefty PETA campaign that included submitting complaints to the U.S. Department of Agriculture (USDA), posting videos, and seeing our supporters get in on the call to action—the city of Roswell, New Mexico, unveiled a “master plan” to improve conditions for animals trapped at Spring River Park & Zoo.
-But now, years later, most of the plan has not come to fruition: At the roadside zoo, two bears are still confined to an archaic concrete pit; a bobcat, a coati, foxes, and ring-tailed lemurs remain in cramped corncrib cages; and although a mountain lion was moved to a new enclosure, the new pen is still mostly barren and too small.
-So PETA again flagged these ailing animals’ inadequate living conditions, and again the USDA cited the facility for failing to meet the minimum requirements of the federal Animal Welfare Act.
-Spring River’s July 15, 2021, citations include failing to provide the equipment needed to treat a stumbling, underweight longhorn steer (pictured above) with overgrown hooves and failing to maintain structurally sound enclosures, which allowed a black bear and a beaver to escape, the latter of whom was never found.
+But now, years later, the plan hasn’t come to fruition.
+At the roadside zoo, two bears are still confined to an archaic concrete pit; raccoons, a coati, foxes, and ring-tailed lemurs remain in cramped corncrib cages; and although a mountain lion was moved to a new enclosure, the new pen is still mostly barren and too small.In 2021, PETA flagged these ailing animals’ inadequate living conditions, and the USDA cited the facility for failing to meet the minimum requirements of the federal Animal Welfare Act.
+Spring River’s July 15, 2021, citations included failing to provide the equipment needed to treat a stumbling, underweight longhorn steer (pictured above) with overgrown hooves and failing to maintain structurally sound enclosures.
 The agency also cited the roadside zoo for lacking an exercise plan for a wolf-dog hybrid (shown below), an enrichment plan for ring-tailed lemurs, and adequate records for the incoming transfer of two black bears and a mountain lion.
-The USDA returned to Spring River on July 23, eight days after the citations above were given, and the facility still hadn’t gotten the equipment needed to treat the steer.
-He’d been in obvious need of veterinary and hoof care for months (since back in March, when PETA first alerted the agency to his condition), yet even with the citation, Spring River hadn’t done anything to help him.
+The USDA returned to Spring River on July 23, 2021, eight days after the citations above were given, and the facility still hadn’t gotten the equipment needed to treat the steer.
+He’d been in obvious need of veterinary and hoof care for months, yet even with the citation, Spring River hadn’t done anything to help him.

 Roswell has had every opportunity to improve conditions for animals held at Spring River, yet this roadside zoo apparently continues to violate federal law.
-City officials must either fulfill their pledge to do better for these animals or require Spring River to relinquish them to reputable facilities, where they will be properly cared for at long last.